October 27, 2012

 What does this button do?

 An alternative to juking with Fog of War are bushes, they're to cover champions from unsuspecting preys (unless there is a ward to reveal them).
 This makes early action in public games at top/bot a bit intense if players are aggressive since bushes help you get the first hit in.
 If you die in LoL you will not lose gold upon death which in-turn helps you get your items much faster than in DOTA especially if you were on the losing side.
-Some DOTA abilities are summoner spells in LoL.
-For example, Flash is a Blink Dagger on a very long cooldown or Ignite which is a single target Ancient Apparition's Ice Blast.
-All in all, the gameplay features are to make the gameplay experience much more streamlined for all players.
+Some summoner spells in LoL are Dota item effects for example, Flash is a Blink Dagger on a very long cooldown.
+All in all, the features are to make the gameplay experience streamlined for all players.

-Though not losing gold upon death is probably the biggest influence on how the gameplay runs in League of Legends.
+However, not losing gold upon death is another big factor on how the gameplay runs in League of Legends.
 This makes roaming much less effective since there is no point in having that roamer be so far behind in levels if it's not successful.
-Only a few champions like Evelynn can make use of roaming successful since one she has a passive invisibility that only breaks upon combat and the other viable option is Alistar who do not need much levels to be effective.
-This forces gameplay in competitive matches to be very passive unless the chance presents itself in high ELOs.
-Players rather farm than risk losing out on EXP and potential gold if isn't worth it.
-That's why jungling is very effective since it causes disturbance in the free-farm flow and technically allows 3 solo champions in each team.
+Only a few champions like Evelynn can make use of roaming successful since she has a passive invisibility that only breaks upon combat and the other viable option is Alistar who does not need much levels to be effective.
+This forces gameplay in high level competitive matches to be very passive unless the chance presents itself.
+Players rather farm than risk losing out on EXP and gold if isn't worth it.
+That's why jungling is very effective since it causes disturbances in the free-farm flow and technically allows 3 solo champions in each team.
 There is also counter-jungling to slow down the other jungler in levels and that means less ganks from them.
-Though counter-jungling is now less effective since Riot nerfed the jungle twice(or three... forgot) making it easier and faster to clear through.
+However, counter-jungling is now less effective since Riot nerfed the jungle twice(or three... forgot) making it easier and faster to clear through.

-All of these gameplay choices forces a standard metagame of 1 bruiser top, 1 AP mid and 1 AD carry with support champion bot.
-The viability of each champion for their role depends on the balance changes Riot makes for example, why choose Viktor mid when you can choose Ahri who is much more mobile and harder to kill.
-Another example is Olaf vs Garen at top, Olaf has better sustain with Vicious Strikes and damage than Garen since Garen relies on his passive Perservance to continue fighting; Garen's damage is also heavily based on his cooldowns and they're pretty long.
+All of these gameplay choices and how Riot design champions force a standard metagame of 1 top, 1 mid and 2 bot.
+The viability of each champion for their role depends on the balance changes Riot makes.
+For example, why choose Viktor mid when you can choose Ahri who is much more mobile and harder to kill.
+Another example is Olaf vs Garen at top; Olaf has better sustain and damage than Garen since Garen relies his long cooldowns to do anything.

-In competitive play there is also a lot less ganking compared to DOTA since towers deal a lot more damage to champions early game and is harder to avoid wards unless you go into their jungle entrance near the middle lane.
-There is no item similar to Smoke of Deceit in LoL and because of that, mid game doesn't happen as quick as DOTA.
-To kill the ward, someone has to spend money on a vision ward which is the support job but to be a good support you cannot steal farm from AD carry.
-So it takes a while to destroy the standard two wards the support carries.
-It's easier to gank blue team bot and red team top since there is a way to intersect opposing enemy if they're pushed far but that's the only option if ward is still up.
-In most good teams, lane equilibrium will be steady unless one is being aggressive and the current metagame have not changed in about a year.
-Causing some players who play LoL on a regular basis bored unless played with friends, even then that will eventually get boring.
+In competitive play there is also a lot less ganking compared to Dota since towers deal a lot more damage in the beginning to champions and is harder to avoid wards unless you go into their jungle entrance near the middle lane.
+There is no item similar to Smoke of Deceit in LoL and so mid game doesn't happen as quick as in Dota.
+To kill the ward, someone has to spend money on a vision ward which is mostly the support's job but to be a good support you cannot steal farm from the carries.
+So it takes a while to destroy the standard two wards in river at at lane.
+It's easier to gank blue team's bot and red team's top since there is a way to intersect if enemies pushed too far.
+In most good teams, lane equilibrium will be steady unless one is being aggressive and if the current metagame has not changed in about a year.
+Basically to play optimally, the game is going to be very slow in the beginning of a match.

-Juking in DOTA is much more dynamic than LoL's overall system.
-Other than using their hero abilities to keep stayin' alive, players in DOTA abusive Fog of War and line of sight to take advantage of the situation in hope to stall for allies, live or get a kill.
-Trees in DOTA serve as the basis for the jukes as they act like barriers, blocking both path and vision.
+Juking in Dota is much more dynamic than LoL's static bush system.
+Other than using their hero abilities to keep stayin' alive, players in Dota abusive Fog of War and line of sight in hopes to stall for allies, live or get a kill.
+Trees in Dota serve as the basis for the jukes as they act like barriers, blocking both path and vision.
 You're able to destroy trees which allows for awesome moments to happen.

-Learning how to position yourself is game breaking in either forms of DotA games.
-If you're positioned terribly and died, not only did you give gold to the enemy and lose time on farm, you also lost gold based on your level.
+Learning how to position yourself is game breaking in both games but in Dota if you positioned poorly then died, not only did you give gold to the enemy and missed farm time, you also lost gold based on your level.
 This single mechanic allow roaming to be much more effective since you're essentially destroying a player's income.
-Added to the fact that ganking becomes much more frequent since you want to shut down that lane completely.
-Since the game allow people to buy Town Portals that teleport to friendly structures, counter-ganking/retaliation happens very often too.
+Combined with the fact that you can buy Tower Portals that teleports you to a tower's lane and Smoke of Deceit that shield you from wards, ganking becomes much more lucrative.
+Since the game allow people to buy Town Portals, counter-ganking or defending a tower happens very often too.

-Towers don't do as much damage compared to LoL's tower so tower diving (but very still risky) is not as punishing if it was solely just taking tower damage.
-Since you can teleport to a friendly structure, other players can assist that "being ganked" player(s).
-DOTA's tower are much more tanky to compensate the damage and smarter too.
-If there are no creep minions attacking the tower and you're the first to attack it.
-The tower will redirect its attack towards you.
-The tower shoots fast and has a long range so you will take a significant amount of damage if you run out of range.
-If you're ganking or being ganked, there are areas next to your tier1 tower where you can juke to try to stay alive as long as possible for reinforcements.
+Towers in Dota does less damage per hit compared to LoL's tower but is tougher.
+Also Dota towers shoot faster and further away so tower diving in both games is risky.
+How one big difference is that towers in Dota are a lot smarter than the ones in LoL.
+If there are no creeps or minions attacking the tower and you're the first to attack it; the tower will redirect its attack towards you.
+If you're ganking or being ganked, there are areas next to your towers where you can juke to try to stay alive as long as possible for reinforcements.

-DOTA's gameplay also revolves around a lot more on counter-picking, team composition and building the right items for the current situation.
-Foe example, Windrunner is good at surviving against auto attackers with Windwalk and can fill in many roles from mid laner, support, semi-carry, etc (That's because of Windrunner well designed).
-Another example is Mekansm which is a mandatory support item, effectively adds about 250 hp to all heros or Pipe of Insight which counter heroes like Sand King or Zeus from doing as much damage to the team.
-DOTA also has multiple metas stretching from pushy strategies, aggressive strategies, standard 1 hardcarry/semicarry/initator/x2support, turtle, etc. Each strategies have their pro and cons, for example, heavy push strategies lose their strength if their pushing is successfully stopped and heading towards late game since a majority of pushing heroes are strong mid-game heroes.
+Dota's gameplay also revolves around a lot more on counter-picking, team composition and building the right items for the current situation.
+Foe example, Windrunner is good at surviving against auto attackers with Windwalk and is flexible in many roles like being a mid laner or support.
+(That's because Windrunner is well designed).
+Another example is Mekansm which is a mandatory item that effectively adds 250 hp to all heros or Pipe of Insight which heavily reduces the amount of magical damage a hero like Zeus.
+Dota also has multiple metas stretching from push strategies, deathball strategies, 4-protect 1, turtle, etc. Each strategies have their pro and cons, for example, heavy push strategies lose their strength if their pushing is successfully delayed and heading towards late game since a majority of pushing heroes are strong early-mid-game heroes.

-Many heroes have more than one role to play like Crystal Maiden who is a great babysitter can also become a good roamer.
-Supports have more than one job to do that just babysit which allow for more dynamic plays in mid-high level games.
+Many heroes have more than one job to do like Crystal Maiden who is a great support can babysit or roam the map, winning lanes.
+Supports have more than one job to do than to just babysit which allow for more dynamic plays in mid-high level games.
 Shadow Shaman is a good example that has strong pushing power, decent babysitting power at early game(depends on skill-build) and has strong control in teamfights.
 Take a look at Leshrac who is a strong pusher and becomes an AoE nuke carry late-game, effective at both pushing, ganking if able to land Split Earth and teamfights.

 In general these examples point for a more dynamic and fast-paced game than League of Legends at mid-high level games while low-skilled games might feel slower than League of Legends.